 Joey Eschrich is the Editor and Program Manager for the Center for Science and the Imagination.
 He earned his master’s degree in Gender Studies in 2011 and his bachelor’s degree in Film and Media Studies in 2008, both from Arizona State University.
-He is the co-editor of Everything Change: An Anthology of Climate Fiction (2016) and the managing editor of Hieroglyph: Stories and Visions for a Better Future (2014) and Frankenstein: Annotated for Scientists, Engineers and Creators of All Kinds (2017).
+He is the co-editor of Overview: Stories in the Stratosphere (2017) and Everything Change: An Anthology of Climate Fiction (2016) and the managing editor of Hieroglyph: Stories and Visions for a Better Future (2014) and Frankenstein: Annotated for Scientists, Engineers and Creators of All Kinds (2017).
 His writing has appeared in Slate, Zócalo Public Square, and the journals Men and Masculinities, Bulletin of Science, Technology & Society, and Music, Sound, and the Moving Image.

 Joey also serves as the assistant director for Future Tense, a partnership between ASU, New America, and Slate magazine that explores emerging technologies and their effects on society and public policy.